umbaranowska/umbaranowska/README.md

 # About me
-- Joined Quanticate as Programmer II about a year ago, in my everyday work I use SAS and SQL.
-My team is focused on Real World Evidence.
+- Programmer at Quanticate, currently working with Real-World Data using SAS and Snowflake SQL.
+- Currently enrolled in a Postgraduate course on Empirical Research Methods and Statistics in Medical and Biomedical Research at the Medical University of Łódź.
 - Graduated from SWPS University of Social Sciences and Humanities (BA in Psychology, Brain-Mind-Technology specialisation, 2021) then studied towards MSc in Computer Science (Data Science specialisation) at Polish-Japanese Academy of Information Technology (not completed).
 - Two years of professional experience as Data Analyst using R and Python.
 - I have worked with various data types
 (from social media and internet monitoring tools to pen and paper questionnaires to eye-tracking, EEG and fMRI) and used different tools to obtain results (such as RStudio, Pycharm, Ogama, Psycho-Py, EEGLab, SPM).
-- In my future work I would love to combine Neuroscience and Data Science, but I am also open to new opportunities, especially those related to Data Science in Medicine, Biostatistics and Clinical Research.
 - I speak Polish, English and German.

 # Languages and tools